AudaciousSpacePirates/switter.at/disclaimer.md

 Federation allows us to all talk to eachother, but have our own rules internally.
 It's like a pool party on the friendly side of the street.

+Federation also adds some very real dangers that you should be aware of.

+## federated point of failure
+When Facebook/Twitter/etc get hacked, everyone knows about it eventually.

+Someone cracking open Facebook is big news.
+You might be reading this thanks to publicity of that sort.

+Unfortunately, on Mastodon, any server that your server federates with retains some data on you, so if _any_ of the Mastodon instances get hacked (or are operated by malicious individuals, eg law enforcement or a nation/state actor), your data is exposed, and you may never know.

 ## privacy of the public/private/unlisted/direct setting
 A public post can be seen by anyone with a web browser.